-Located on the southeast corner of the library's lot, the sun garden will be planted in late May and consist of 32 different species of plants and meet the qualifications required to become part of the Monarch Waystation Program.
-Signs within the garden will educate passersby on the importance of pollinators and benefits of including native plants in the urban landscape.
+Located on the southeast corner of the library's lot, the sun garden was planted in May and consists of 32 different species of plants.
+It also meets the qualifications required to become part of the Monarch Waystation Program.
+Signs will be placed within the garden to educate passersby on the importance of pollinators and benefits of including native plants in the urban landscape.

 Garden planning formally began in September 2020.
 The library continued to gather community support, create community partnerships, locate possible funding, and formalize the garden site.
 In April 2021, the Community Read of the book Nature's Best Hope by Douglas Tallamy galvanized support and resources for a native garden at Wright Library.

 In early 2022, a group of volunteers and library staff began to meet to plot the garden, discuss its educational goals, and develop maintenance plans.
 Green Oakwood, a local citizen group focused on sustainability, as well as the Dayton native plant nursery Tadmor Greenes have been heavily involved in the sun garden's progress.

 The sun garden is a combined effort of Wright Library, OSU Extension Master Gardener Volunteers (OSUE MGV); Dayton Area Wild Ones; Lilly Rich, an Oakwood Girl Scout who will base her Gold Award upon service to the garden and its implementation; and Green Oakwood.